-It can be hard to see the effectiveness of video within your course when you have to look at individual video analytics.
-Luckily, if you are using Kaltura videos, you can see a dashboard of all your course video analytics in one place!
+It can be hard to see the big picture view of the effectiveness of your videos when you have to look at individual video analytics.
+Luckily, if you are using Kaltura videos, you can see dashboards of all your user or course video analytics!

 To find this analytics dashboard head over to your Brightspace course.
 From the Kaltura menu, choose Kaltura Media Gallery.